Frequently Asked Questions (FAQs)

 What is the proposal?

 The proposal is for a 49.9MW solar development at Fallaws Farm in Arbirlot, which is approximately 5km west of Arbroath.
 The solar farm would produce enough energy to power around 15,000 homes1.
 The energy generated will be connected via a new 33kV link to the Arbroath substation.
-You can view our current design layout here.
+You can view our submitted application layout here.

 Why are you developing here?

 The site has been chosen as it has good solar irradiation levels, lies outside of any statutory environmental, archaeological and landscape designations with a viable grid connection.
 It is also situated in one of the sunniest areas of Scotland with proximity to an available low voltage grid connection.
-An Alternatives Assessment is being undertaken and the results will be included in any future planning application.
+An Alternatives Assessment has been undertaken as part of our submitted application, and can be viewed here

 What does solar offer that it is different to wind or hydro production, for example?